nla-group/slearn/README.md

 python exps/symbolic_sequence_benchmark.py
 ```

+Slurm submission, dependency installation, result merging, and figure generation are organized under `exps/scripts/`; see `exps/README.md` for the self-contained experiment workflow.

 The script trains a model on windows from the observed prefix of a repeated LZW seed.
 For a sequence `x_1, ..., x_N`, context length `w`, and forecast horizon `h`, it trains on pairs `(x_{t-w+1:t}, x_{t+1})` from `x_1, ..., x_{N-h}` and evaluates:

 - held-out next-token loss and accuracy on the prefix;